drageelr/manim-data-structures/docs/source/guides/arrays.rst

     You can also specify arguments to the passed animation via the ``*_anim_args`` parameter and also set the target of the animation using the ``*_anim_target`` parameter.

-Lastly, as the :py:func:`MArray.append_elem() <m_array.MArray.append_elem>` returns a list of :py:class:`~manim.animation.animation.Animation`, the :py:func:`MArray.remove_elem() <m_array.MArray.remove_elem>` returns two objects; a removal animation and a function that udpates the indices of the remaining elements and returns their animations.
+Lastly, as the :py:meth:`MArray.append_elem() <m_array.MArray.append_elem>` returns a list of :py:class:`~manim.animation.animation.Animation`, the :py:meth:`MArray.remove_elem() <m_array.MArray.remove_elem>` returns two objects; a removal animation and a function that udpates the indices of the remaining elements and returns their animations.
 Hence, you can animate this as follows:

 .. code-block:: python
     :linenos: